chiccomotta/ReactStudio/README.md

-# ReactStudio : fot leraning React 16
+# ReactStudio : for learning React 16